-The Grant Agreement or contract is considered fully executed only after the face page (Form Std.
-213) has been signed by both the Grantee and the BSCC Director or designee.
+- The face page (Form Std.
+213) has been signed by both the Grantee and the BSCC. - All required attachments and appendices (per the RFP) are signed, approved, and on file at the BSCC.

-- Once executed Grantees may begin submitting invoices (Form BSCC 201) for costs incurred during the grant cycle. - Costs incurred prior to the grant cycle start date cannot be reimbursed.
+When a fully executed contract is in place, Grantees may begin submitting invoices (BSCC Form 201) for actual costs incurred during the grant cycle.
+Costs incurred prior to the start date of the grant cycle (as listed on the face page of the contract) cannot be charged against the grant.